CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Performance Evaluation

 The monitoring results of the DVAE sampling rate show efficient performance on our NVIDIA GeForce RTX 2080 Ti with 11264 MB memory.
 The processing time per sample for latent space sampling takes the most substantial portion ( $\sim$ 0.5 $\mathrm{ms}$), followed by data loading to the GPU ( $\sim$ 10 $\mathrm{ns}$), and passing through the decoder ($\sim$ 1 $\mathrm{\mu s}$).
 The DVAE model exhibits similar sampling rate with the CaloGAN results \cite{CaloGAN} up to an order of magnitude.
 On the other hand, the quantum sampler achieves slightly faster sampling rate at 0.4 $\mathrm{ms}$ per sample, but impressively, the core QPU annealing rate is only 20 $\mathrm{\mu s}$ per sample, hinting at the raw speed of quantum processing.
-The extra QPU access time is mainly used for tasks like readout and handling delays, suggesting that with optimized engineering, quantum sampling could vastly outpace classical methods in efficiency for generative modeling, making it well-suited for real-time and large-scale applications.
-We expect to apply the QVAE model to more complex objects, jets and events in the future, for which annealing time is expected to remain at the current level.
+The extra QPU access time is mainly used for tasks like readout and handling delays, which have not been thoroughly optimized yet because these overheads are a much smaller fraction for more traditional quantum annealing applications.
+This suggests that with optimized engineering, the readout time could be optimized and quantum sampling could vastly outpace classical methods in efficiency for generative modeling, making it well-suited for real-time and large-scale applications.